-The teacher's instruction should include their origin, discovery, extraction, and historical and present use.
+The nominee’s teaching should include the scientific study of these resources, their origin, discovery, extraction, and historical and present use.
 It should also include the preservation of the environment, reclamation, the conservation of resources, and the application of Earth science in decision making.

 The teaching unit will be evaluated on depth and breadth of concepts, creativity of presentation, and balanced treatment of information regarding societal need and environmental issues.

 GrantWatch ID#: 166886